electricobjects/FeedCache/README.md

-# FeedKit
+# FeedCache
 A Swift framework for consuming and displaying feeds in iOS

-FeedKit is an alternative to using CoreData to manage paginated feed data.
+FeedCache is an alternative to using CoreData to manage paginated feed data.
 Architecturally, it replaces an NSFetchedResultsController, while caching data with NSCoding so the feed can load quickly from a cold start.

 ####Features####

-FeedKit handles:
+FeedCache handles:

 * Insertions
 * Deletions (through first-page cache deletion)